Mejiro Ardan: Statistics

 (*) 2nd place was a dead heat between Nakami Regent and Bold Victor.

 Retirement

 Mejiro Ardan was retired to become a stud horse and went to Breeders Stallion Station.
 While a few of his progeny saw minor success, like Mejiro Steed (3rd at the American Jockey Club Cup) and Gulfin Dream (2nd at the Niigata Jump Stakes), none would exceed his achievements.

 He was transferred to China in October 2000.
 One of his foals there, a horse named Wu Di, would also become a stud horse, winning a stud horse of the year award from the Chinese racing association in 2015.

 Mejiro Ardan died in 2002 of a heart attack while mating.
 A grave was erected for him at the farm there.

 In popular culture

-An anthropomorphized depiction of Mejiro Ardan appears in the Umamusume: Pretty Derby multimedia franchise, voice-acted by seiyuu Saya Aizawa.
+An anthropomorphized depiction of Mejiro Ardan appears in the Umamusume: Pretty Derby multimedia franchise, voice-acted by Saya Aizawa, and is a major character in the spin-off series Umamusume: Cinderella Gray.
+Like the real horse, she has a delicate constitution and fragile legs, leading to her being hospitalized several times.
+Ardan makes up for her physical deficiencies by closely researching her opponents' racing styles.